 The Elbe River

-Explore the timeless treasures and traditions of the Elbe River Valley.
+Cruise from Prague to Berlin aboard the M.S.
+Swiss Ruby and explore the timeless treasures and traditions of the Elbe River Valley.

 - To Cruise or Not to Cruise

 Save $1,000 when you book by November 17, 2014!

 The Elbe River Valley is known for its incomparable treasures and timeless traditions that reflect the character of Saxony, a rich crossroads of culture.
 Explore the gems of Prague’s historic Old Town, then board your riverboat for a scenic voyage to the medieval towns and stunning mountainous countryside of the Czech Republic’s Bohemia and Germany’s “Saxon Switzerland.”
 Stop for a walking tour of Dresden with its Baroque palaces, and enjoy special tours of the exquisite Semper Opera House and the Historic Green Vault, showcasing nearly 3,000 precious objects displayed in ornate rooms.
 An expert-led excursion of Wittenberg features World Heritage sites associated with Martin Luther as well as the 16th-century altar by Lucas Cranach in St. Mary’s Church.
 Other highlights include Magdeburg, with the oldest Gothic church in Germany, and Potsdam, where you’ll visit Sanssouci Palace and Cecilienhof Palace, site of the 1945 meeting of Truman, Churchill, and Stalin.
 Your cruise concludes with a special tour of vibrant Berlin.
 Optional extensions to Prague and Berlin are also offered.